Pianonic/Moodle-File-Downloader/README.md

 ## Description

-The **Moodle File Downloader** is a Python script designed to download files from a Moodle course page and organize them into a zip archive.
-It utilizes web scraping techniques to extract information from the course page and downloads files associated with specific activities.
+The **Moodle File Downloader** is a Python script designed exclusively for downloading files from a Moodle course page on moodle.bbbaden.ch.
+It organizes the files into a zip archive using web scraping techniques to extract information from the course page.

 ## Features